C4 (New Zealand TV channel): Early years

-C4 was launched on Friday night 3 October 2003 at 08:00pm, when TV4 (which first aired in 1997) ceased broadcasting and relaunched as a music television channel called C4.
+C4 was launched on Friday night 3 October 2003 at 8:00 pm, when TV4 (which first aired in 1997) ceased broadcasting and relaunched as a music television channel called C4.
 C4, which stands for "Channel 4", was originally going to be known as "4Music" before it was officially unveiled as C4.
 TV3 and TV4 managing director Rick Friesen said that the name had been chosen for its "bold simplicity".
 The first show to broadcast on C4 was the 100 Best Music Videos Of All Time (Top 100), which was a countdown show where viewers voted prior to the show for their favourite music videos.
 The first music video to air on C4 to start the Channel off was Exit To The City by The D4.
 The Top 100 also included Metallica - One, described as "utter, utter nonsense" during an article on The New Zealand Herald in its countdown show, marking the first Metallica music video to air on C4.
 The final music video to air on the 100 Best Music Videos Of All Time (Top 100) was Nirvana - Smells Like Teen Spirit.
 This very music video has also famously received the same top spot on one of The Rock's annual countdown events around the time of C4's launch.
 TV programming on C4 included local made shows such as Select Live and The Official NZ Top 40.
 New Zealand On Air paid $500,000 for the first year of operation and C4 was to broadcast 58 hours a week of music television in prime-time, reaching 72% of the population, with a target of 20–25% New Zealand music content.
+It also had a limited number of carryovers from the previous TV4, such as South Park.